Trump tells Israel to stop bombing Gaza after Hamas agrees to release Israeli hostages

 The White House released its 20-point plan on Monday as Israeli Prime Minister Benjamin Netanyahu visited Trump.
 The plan would immediately end Israel's war in Gaza and provide more aid to Gaza in addition to requiring the release of the hostages.

-It was unclear whether Israel would accept Hamas' partial acceptance of the agreement, as Trump had.

-Earlier this week, Israel ordered Palestinians in Gaza to leave Gaza City and move south.
+Earlier this week, Israel ordered an estimated 200,000 remaining Palestinians in Gaza to leave Gaza City and move south.
 Those who stay, the defense ministry said, would be considered a militant or "supporter of terror."

+Despite the pause in military activity, the Israeli military said it would maintain its encirclement of Gaza City in the north and warned residents that "attempting to return to it poses a significant risk."

+Gaza's Civil Defense spokesperson Mahmoud Basal warned residents in an audio message that returning to areas where the Israeli military had withdrawn from was still extremely dangerous and said his civil defense teams were awaiting an official ceasefire announcement from the U.S. administration before moving in.
+"Only then can we begin operating under an agreed-upon field plan.
+Until then, we do not know the exact lines of withdrawal," said Basal.
+"The army's latest statement indicates it is now relying on defensive fire, which means shooting anyone who gets close.
+These are critical hours—we pray this hardship ends soon."

 The United Nations agency coordinating humanitarian efforts in the region said this week it had "received reports of intense strikes in recent days in parts of Deir al Balah, one of the places where people have been told to move.
 Tents, houses and even a crowded market have been hit, with the UN Human Rights Office reporting that many of those killed appear to be civilians."